 It has been a solid decade since the last wipeout, so data suggests this one will be nasty.
 For every 1% of the local employment scene laid-off, the resulting real estate, medical, and social services (read as tax base) will be exponentially impacted.
 Cinderella may have lost her shoe, but when it finally drops that shoe is going to be called "real estate."
 With the highest prices in the nation, Silicon Valley real estate is uniquely positioned for a collapse with massive tech layoffs on the horizon.

-In the next 18-months to 24-months (that's right, 2 years), expect non-founder tech companies with bloated workforces to lose about 25% of their workforces, dramatically reign-in costs (like R&D), focus on their core monopolies, and regain obscene profitability number if they can stabilize revenues.
-The next cycle after that, or perhaps in parallel, should be the rise of Silicon Valley 6.0.
+In the next 18-months to 24-months (that's right, 2 years), expect non-founder tech companies with bloated workforces to lose about 25% of their workforces, dramatically reign-in costs (like R&D), focus on their core monopolies, and regain obscene profitability numbers if they can stabilize revenues.
+The next cycle after that, or perhaps in parallel, we should see the rise again of Silicon Valley.
 Until then, consider looking elsewhere for reasonable returns on capital.